AhmedAboelata/Mbzuh.Assessment/README.md

   - Genre
 	- Not to duplicate genre names.
   - Book
-	- Not to duplicate all book together.
+	- Not to duplicate all book fields together (The 5 data fields to be unique).

 ## Database Notes
   - Intentioned to make the PK of Genre table int while PK of Book table Guid.